 4. Charging

-4.1 For the conveyance of each Call Type listed in the table in Table B of this Schedule, the settlement for such Call will be in accordance with the Settlement column in the table in Table B, at rates specified from time to time in the Carrier Price List.
+4.1 For the conveyance of each Call Type listed in the table in Table B of this Schedule, the settlement for such Call will be in accordance with the Settlement column in the table in Table B, including payment of any APCCs specified there, at rates specified from time to time in the Carrier Price List.

 GNP & NGNP – Porting between BT and Operator

-Other than in the cases described in clauses 4.3 to 4.5, for conveyance of a ported Call to a Gaining CP, the charges for such a Call shall be ascertained and paid for as if such Call were an equivalent service Call between the Parties for delivery to a Number on the Gaining CP System under this Agreement.
+4.2 Other than in the cases described in clauses 4.3 to 4.5, for conveyance of a ported Call to a Gaining CP, the charges for such a Call shall be ascertained and paid for as if such Call were an equivalent service Call between the Parties for delivery to a Number on the Range Holder System under this Agreement.

-GNP Transit & NGNP Transit – Operator as Donor CP
+GNP Transit & NGNP Transit Service – Operator as Donor CP

-4.3 The Operator as Range Holder shall be responsible for settlement with the specified recipient Third Party Operator for the origination/termination elements of Operator Originated Ported Geographic Transit Calls in accordance with the Carrier Price List.
+4.3 The Operator as Range Holder shall be responsible for settlement with the specified recipient Third Party Operator for the origination/termination elements of Operator Originated Ported Geographic Transit Calls as agreed between the Parties.

 4.4

-The Operator as Range Holder shall be responsible for settlement with the specified recipient Third Party Operator for the origination/termination elements of Operator Originated Ported NGN Transit.
+The Operator as Range Holder shall be responsible for settlement with the specified recipient Third Party Operator for the origination/termination elements of Operator Originated Calls using BT Ported NGN Transit Service.

 BT shall charge the Operator for transit by BT of Operator Originated Ported NGN Transit Calls, in accordance with the Carrier Price List.

 GNP Transit & NGNP Transit – Operator as Recipient CP